 a small, full-width freezer compartment.
 This version is white, but it also

-GE mini fridge is very quiet and it can be used as a freestanding appliance or
+the GE mini fridge is very quiet and it can be used as a freestanding appliance

-built in to the under-counter space meant for a dishwasher.
-It does a great job
+or built in to the under-counter space meant for a dishwasher.
+It does a great

-of keeping food and drinks cool, although once fully loaded it takes a while to
+job of keeping food and drinks cool, although once fully loaded it takes a

-months.
-Still, when it comes to maximizing storage, the Spacemaker's
+FFPS4533QM from its top spot.
+Still, when it comes to maximizing storage, the GE's

 5.6-cubic-foot capacity is hard to beat.
 It's covered by a one-year limited

 smallest mini fridges (sometimes called cube fridges) are good for keeping